GovReady/govready-q/docs/source/introduction.md

 You can can show and hide compliance apps from the Django administration page at `main.localhost:8000/admin/guidedmodules/appsource/`.

+#### Creating Your Own Compliance Apps

-To get started writing your own Compliance Apps see: [Creating Compliance Apps](CreatingApps.html)
+To get started writing your own Compliance Apps see: [Creating Compliance Apps](CreatingApps.html).

+## Documentation

+The official GovReady-Q documentation is maintained at [govready-q.readthedocs.io](https://govready-q.readthedocs.io/).

 ## Support

 Commercial support for GovReady-Q is provided by GovReady PBC.
 Email <a href="mailto:info@govready.com">info@govready.com</a>.

-Sign up for Security Notifications email list at [GovReady Security Alerts](http://eepurl.com/dsi9YL)
+Sign up for Security Notifications email list at [GovReady Security Alerts](http://eepurl.com/dsi9YL).

+## Reporting Bugs & Issues

+Please file bug reports on our [GitHub issue](https://github.com/GovReady/govready-q/issues).
+When reporting a bug, please include as much information as possible.
+This includes:

+* Install type: Hosted, Local, Docker, etc
+* URL
+* Action taken
+* Expected result
+* Actual result
+* Screenshot (if relevant)

 ## License / Credits